ramongranda/nebula-docs/README.md

-# NTA Docs: Technical Documentation Site
+# Nebula Docs: Technical Documentation Site

 This repository hosts a technical documentation site built with Astro and Markdown.
 Below, you'll find details about the project structure, commands, and resources.